Westworld just confirmed some major fan theories

 Now, every host of every species can see the hosts as potential food or target practice, and with tigers crossing unseen borders, who knows what else awaits guests and hosts alike in the rest of the parks.

-Westworld season two airs Sunday nights on HBO.
+Westworld season 2 airs Sunday nights on HBO.
 Check your local listings for timing and channels.

 Even more Westworld: Reserve your spot for our limited-edition weekly newsletter all about the sci-fi thriller "Westworld."
 It's our world now.